-- 6.11 Mansfield District has received funding from Severn Trent Water to carry out Sustainable Drainage Systems as part of the redevelopment of Mansfield Town Centre. - Well-designed Sustainable Drainage Systems can contribute to Green Infrastructure networks in Mansfield.
-Nature-based flood-prevention and mitigation schemes have been developed in partnership with Severn Trent Water, these include SuDS schemes within Mansfield town centre and on other development sites within the district.
-In addition to drainage and flood prevention benefits, the proposals have positive impacts on Green Infrastructure and the mental and physical well-being and health of people in Mansfield. - These nature-based solutions include swales, raingardens, street trees/planters, permeable paving and inner-city ponds and wetlands. - Mansfield District Council has identified a number of potential development sites as potential options to accommodate Sustainable Drainage Systems in partnership with Severn Trent Water. - The National Planning Policy Framework encourages the use of SuDS.
-Welldesigned public open space that incorporate SuDS can have multiple benefits including, enhanced bio-diversity, visual appearance, social cohesion and quality of life improvements. - The Mansfield Green Infrastructure Study 2018 identifies areas that bring together information on the Environment Agency's fluvial (river and other water body) flood risk and surface water flood risk areas, and other areas with low permeable soils and other surface water flood risk areas.
+Infrastructure and the mental and physical well-being and health of people in Mansfield.

+- 6.12.2 These nature-based solutions include swales, raingardens, street trees/planters, permeable paving and inner-city ponds and wetlands. - 6.12.3 Mansfield District Council has identified a number of potential development sites as potential options to accommodate Sustainable Drainage Systems in partnership with Severn Trent Water. - 6.12.4 The National Planning Policy Framework encourages the use of SuDS.
+Welldesigned public open space that incorporate SuDS can have multiple benefits including, enhanced bio-diversity, visual appearance, social cohesion and quality of life improvements. - 6.12.5 The Mansfield Green Infrastructure Study 2018 identifies areas that bring together information on the Environment Agency's fluvial (river and other water body) flood risk and surface water flood risk areas, and other areas with low permeable soils and other surface water flood risk areas.
 The study also encourages exploring the potential for green sustainable drainage systems priority areas, and areas currently culverted.
-There is potential for optimising the use of sustainable drainage systems and other areas that seek to combat flooding and the impacts of climate change for Green Infrastructure purposes.
+There is potential for optimising the use of sustainable drainage systems and other areas that seek to combat flooding and the impacts of climate change for Green Infrastructure purposes. - 6.12.6 Mansfield District Council has produced a 'Sustainable Drainage Systems' SPD31 that seeks to set out the Council's approach to delivering SuDS as part of new development.